 Are you dreaming of a backyard orchard or food forest but think you’re restricted to crab apples because you’re in Zone 2 or Zone 3?
 Absolutely not!
-You can grow 28 hardy perennial fruits you can grow that are perfect for a cold climate and short growing season.
+You can grow 28 hardy perennial fruits perfect for a cold climate and short growing season.
 I’ve done my best to suggest some better varieties when possible.

-- Most fruit trees require at least two of the same tree to pollinate and bear fruit.
-If you live in an urban centre and your neighbour has an apple tree, that could count as your second apple tree, as long as it blooms around the same time.
+- Most fruit trees require at least two of the same trees to pollinate and bear fruit.
+If you live in an urban centre and your neighbour has an apple tree, that could count as your second apple tree as long as it blooms around the same time.

 - If the tag says self-pollinating, you can just buy one.

 - Most fruit trees, except the Nanking cherry, require full sun.
-Full sun means at least 6 (but preferably more) hours of direct sun a day.
+Full sun means at least 6 (but preferably more) hours of direct sunlight daily.

 - Baby your fruit tree for the first few years after planting.
 Fertilize and water thoroughly.
 Your tree should come with care instructions.
-If not, join the Growing Roots Gardening Community and ask us!
+If not, find me on Facebook or Instagram and ask me there!

-A short disclaimer: The varieties pictured may not be the varieties mentioned.
-I used my own photos where possible, but had to rely a lot on stock photography for this post.
+Disclaimer: The varieties pictured may not be the varieties mentioned.
+I used my own photos where possible but also had to rely a lot on stock photography for this post.
 I tried to pick pictures that looked most like the varieties mentioned.

 Yes, you can grow apples the size of the ones in the grocery store on the prairies.
 Honeycrisp is excellent for storage, Norkent and Odessey are good for fresh eating, and Serious is especially good for baking.
 Prairie Magic and Goodland are better varieties for those short on space.

-Brown thumb?
-The 922-End Apple and September Ruby trees are hardy to zone 1.
+Want something easy?
+The 922-End Apple and September Ruby trees are hardy to Zone 1.

-Aronia is the berry that just keeps on giving.
-It has gorgeous spring blooms, is a high in antioxidants, and has spectacular fall colour.
-Unpicked berries provide nice visual interest in winter.
+Aronia is the berry that keeps on giving.
+It has gorgeous spring blooms, is high in antioxidants, and has spectacular fall colour.
+Unpicked berries provide a nice visual interest in winter.
 The Viking variety is one of the most productive.

 New to processing berries?
-Here’s my best tips and tricks to make everything go smoother.
+Here are my best tips and tricks to make everything go smoother.

-Chokecherries are hardy to zone one and can be used as a windbreak shrub.
-These berries are only good for jelly, sypup, or juice and are very astringent.
-When the jam recipe says that you need more sugar than berries.
+Chokecherries are hardy to Zone 1 and can be used as a windbreak shrub.
+These berries are only good for jelly, syrup, or juice and are very astringent.
+Believe it when the jam recipe says you need more sugar than berries.
 If you want to make your own chokecherry jelly, check out my video on YouTube.

-Where I’m from, it seems as if every yard has a crab apple tree.
-If you’re buying new and intending to eat your crab apples, make sure you don’t buy an ornamental variety!
-Crab apples are more sour than regular apples, but I actually like them better in my pies, jams, and jellies.
+Where I’m from, it seems every yard has a crab apple tree.
+If you’re buying new and intend to eat your crab apples, ensure you don’t buy an ornamental variety!
+Crab apples are sourer than regular apples, but I like them better in my pies, jams, and jellies.
 I also love to juice them!

 P.S.
 You need to try this Maple Spiced Crab Apple Butter.
 It will be your new favourite.

-Like the aronia, cranberries are another giving fruit.
+Like Aronia berries, cranberries are another giving fruit.
 White flowers emerge in June, followed by red fruit in the fall.
 You’ll love how red the leaves turn!
-Cranberry juice is a well-known remedy to help avoid UTI’s.
+Cranberry juice is a well-known remedy to help avoid UTIs.

 I personally have many fond memories of picking wild currants with my family.
-We were lucky enough to have a couple of bushes right on our fields.
+We were lucky enough to have a few bushes in our fields.

-All varieties of currents are good for jams or jellies.
-Red Lake is good for wines and Ben Hope Black Currant is a favourite for juicing.
+All varieties of currents are suitable for jams or jellies.
+Red Lake is good for wines, and Ben Hope Black Currant is a favourite for juicing.

-Elderberry is said to have lots of healing properties and has been used as a folk remedy in North America, Europe, North Africa, and Western Asia for centuries.
-It makes delicious jelly, pies, and wine.
+Elderberries are said to have lots of healing properties and have been used as a folk remedy in North America, Europe, North Africa, and Western Asia for centuries.
+They make delicious jelly, pies, and wine.

-The Chicago Fig is a lovely tree that provide’s golf ball sized fruit and can reach up to 12 feet high.
-It is hardy to zone 5, so plant in a large pot and bring it indoors for the winter.
-It’s self-polinating, so you only need one.
+The Chicago Fig is a lovely tree that provides golf-ball-sized fruit and can reach up to 12 feet high.
+It is hardy to Zone 5, so plant in a large pot and bring it indoors for the winter.
+It’s self-pollinating, so you only need one.

-A nice small shrub loaded with delicious red berries.
+A lovely small shrub loaded with delicious red berries.
 You can also use the young leaves in a stirfry.

-Grapes plants are wonderful to use as a screen along a fence.
-The Prairie Star, Valiant, Kandiyohi, and Marquette varies are all good for juice, wine, jams, and jellies.
+Grape plants are lovely to use as a screen along a fence.
+The Prairie Star, Valiant, Kandiyohi, and Marquette varieties are all good for juice, wine, jams, and jellies.

 Cooked haskaps make delicious jams and tarts.
 Try my tart recipe here.

-I was very surprised to learn that there is not only one, but two hardy kiwi varieties that can be grown in zone 2 or 3.
-The Chung Bai and Arctic Beauty varieties both grow fruit that is about 5 cm/2 inches in length.
-Pick the Arctic Beauty for its gorgeous green, pink, and white leaves!
+I was very surprised to learn that there are not only one but two hardy kiwi varieties that can be grown in Zone 2 or 3.
+The Chung Bai and Arctic Beauty varieties grow fruit about 5 cm/2 inches in length.
+Pick Arctic Beauty for its gorgeous green, pink, and white leaves!

 Pears require two varieties for pollination.
 You’ll want to order the Beedle Pear (hurray for the long storage life!) and the Early Gold Pear (great for fresh eating).

-The Southworth variety is one of the few that have good production every year.
-Most pears are like apricots, in that they only produce well every second year.
+The Southworth variety is one of the few with good yearly production.
+Most pears are like apricots in that they only produce well every second year.

 The Canada and America varieties are excellent pollinator trees.